certanet/firegoer/README.md

 ## Usage

-Import the Fdm type and create an instance, passing in your FTD hostname/IP, password and ignoring SSL verification (if using an untrusted/self-signed cert).
-Then call any of the available functions, such as getting and printing the hostname:
+Import the ftd package and call the FdmConnection function to create a pointer to an Fdm, passing in your FTD hostname/IP, password and ignoring SSL verification (if using an untrusted/self-signed cert).
+Then call any of the available methods, such as getting and printing the hostname:

     package main